 |

 From a Praat script you can call system commands.
-These are the same commands that you would normally type into a terminal window or into the Window command line prompt.
-The syntax is the same as that of the writeInfo command.
+These are the same commands that you would normally type into a terminal window or into the Windows command line prompt.
+The syntax is the same as that of the writeInfo

 Most system commands are different on different platforms.
-For instance, to throw away all WAV files in the folder whose path (relative to the script’s folder) is in the variable folder$, you would write
+For instance, to throw away all WAV files in the folder whose path (relative to the script’s folder) is in the variable folder$

 runSystem: "del ", folder$, "\*.wav"